bendudson/hermes-3/docs/sphinx/components.rst

 which potentially depend on the density and temperature of all species.
 Recycling therefore can't be calculated until all species boundary conditions have been set.
-It is therefore expected that this component is a top-level component which comes after boundary conditions are set.
+It is therefore expected that this component is a top-level component (i.e. in the `Hermes` section) which comes after boundary conditions are set.

 Recycling has been implemented at the target, the SOL edge and the PFR edge.
-Each is off by default and must activated with a separate flag.
+Each is off by default and must be activated with a separate flag.
 Each can be assigned a separate recycle multiplier and recycle energy.

 The chosen species must feature an outflow through the boundary - any cells with an inflow have their recycling source set to zero.
 If a sheath boundary condition is enabled, then this is automatically satisfied at the target through the Bohm condition.
-If it is not enabled, then the target boundary must be set to `free` or `decay_length` to allow an outflow.
-If SOL or PFR recycling is enabled, a `free` or `decay_length` on their respective boundaries is required at all times.
+If it is not enabled, then the target boundary must be set to `free_o2`, `free_o3` or `decaylength` to allow an outflow.
+If SOL or PFR recycling is enabled, a `free_o2`, `free_o3` or `decaylength`on their respective boundaries is required at all times.

 The recycling component has a `species` option, that is a list of species